Unicritical polynomials over $abc$-fields: from uniform boundedness to dynamical Galois groups: Abstract

 \section{Abstract}

-Let $K$ be a function field or a number field over which the $abc$ conjecture holds, and let $\phi(x)=x^d+c \in K[x]$ be a unicritical polynomial of degree $d\geq2$ not divisible by the characteristic of $K$.
+Let $K$ be a function field of characteristic $p\geq0$ or a number field over which the $abc$ conjecture holds, and let $\phi(x)=x^d+c \in K[x]$ be a unicritical polynomial of degree $d\geq2$ with $d \not\equiv 0,1\pmod{p}$.
 We completely classify all portraits of $K$-rational preperiodic points for such $\phi$ for all sufficiently large degrees $d$.
 More precisely, we prove that, up to accounting for the natural action of $d$th roots of unity on the preperiodic points for $\phi$, there are exactly thirteen such portraits up to isomorphism.
 In particular, for all such global fields $K$, it follows from our results together with earlier work of Doyle-Poonen and Looper that the number of $K$-rational preperiodic points for $\phi$ is uniformly bounded---independent of $d$.
 That is, there is a constant $B(K)$ depending only on $K$ such that

 for all $d\geq2$ and all $c\in K$.
 Moreover, we apply this work to construct many irreducible polynomials with large dynamical Galois groups in semigroups generated by sets of unicritical polynomials under composition.